giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

 - Safe and tested deployment

-Helm chart are ready to use and tested, either sanitizing the upstream forked applications or creating good defaults for our maintained ones.
+The `Helm` chart is ready to use and tested, either sanitizing the upstream forked applications or creating good defaults for our maintained ones.
 [It's offered a common way of building apps](https://github.com/giantswarm/app-build-suite) and a [testing framework](https://github.com/giantswarm/app-test-suite) which ensure the application is deployable and works as expected.
 Security and upgrade viability are checked too during the integration process.

 - Monitoring